GabrielNandi/Gabriel-Garcia-Nandi/README.md

 Pre-requisites:

-1. Python 3.6
+1. Anaconda Python 3.6
+2. JDK > 8 (it should work with version 6 and up)
-2. COMSOL 5.2a (it doesn't seem to work with COMSOL 5.3!)
+3. COMSOL 5.2a (it doesn't seem to work with COMSOL 5.3!)

-3. Add the COMSOL executable directory to the PATH.
+Add the COMSOL executable directory to the PATH.
 This can be normally found at `C:\Program Files\COMSOL\COMSOL52a\Multiphysics\bin\win64` (notice the version number)

 Right now, this repository has to be cloned as `$HOME/code/teslamax`